 At the forefront of this is a local debit/credit card or bank account transfer.
 The platform requires all new users to deposit at least £250, which is about $490 NZD.
 This can be done via your desktop device or through the IG mobile application.
 Finally, IG is licensed in several countries, including the UK and Australia.

-US shares free if more than 3 trades made in previous month, £10 if 2 or less trades
+US shares free if more than 3 trades made in the previous month, £10 if 2 or fewer trades

-All other shares 0.1% with minimum of EUR 10
+All other shares 0.1% with a minimum of EUR 10

 - Trusted NZ broker with a long-standing reputation